jkomoros/boardgame/TUTORIAL.md

 ```
 	//...
 	).AddOrderedMovesForPhase(PhaseInitialDeal,
-		&moveDealInitialHiddenCardConfig,
-		&moveDealInitialVisibleCardConfig,
-		moves.NewStartPhaseConfig(g.Manager(), PhaseNormalPlay, nil),
+		auto.MustConfig(
+			new(moves.DealCountComponents),
+			moves.WithMoveName("Deal Initial Hidden Card"),
+			moves.WithHelpText("Deals a hidden card to each player"),
+			moves.WithGameStack("DrawStack"),
+			moves.WithPlayerStack("HiddenHand"),
+		),
+		auto.MustConfig(
+			new(moves.DealCountComponents),
+			moves.WithMoveName("Deal Initial Visible Card"),
+			moves.WithHelpText("Deals a visible card to each player"),
+			moves.WithGameStack("DrawStack"),
+			moves.WithPlayerStack("VisibleHand"),
+		),
+		auto.MustConfig(
+			new(moves.StartPhase),
+			moves.WithPhaseToStart(PhaseNormalPlay, PhaseEnum),
+		),
 	)
 ```

-This example has a couple of function calls instead of concrete MoveTypeConfigs, but we'll get to that in a second.
-For now all that's important to note is that we've defined an order of moves that may be applied.
-A DealInitialVisibleCard move can't happen until a StartRoundRobin, DealInitialHiddenCard, and another StartRoundRobin move have been applied.

 In most cases when you define a progression of moves that are legal in a given phase, you want each move to only be able to be applied a single time in a row.
 There are some moves that you want to be able to apply multiple times in a row, until their subclasses' Legal() no longer returns nil.
 For example, for blackjack we want to keep calling MoveDealInitialHiddenCard until each player has a hidden card dealt to them.

-Moves signal this by implementing the `moveinterfaces.AllowMultipleInProgression`, and returning true().
-You almost never do this yourself, but instead embed moves that do this behavior for you. `moveDealInitialHiddenCardConfig` and `moveDealInitialVisibleCardConfig` both subclass a type of move called `moves.DealCountComponents` which is a type of RoundRobin move, which we'll get to in a second.
+Moves signal this by implementing the `interfaces.AllowMultipleInProgression`, and returning true().
+You almost never do this yourself, but instead embed moves that do this behavior for you.
+The move "Deal Initial Visible Card" and "Deal Initial Hidden Card" are both instances of of `moves.DealCountComponents` which is a type of RoundRobin move, which we'll get to in a second.

 One more wrinkle: when the engine looks to see if a propose move is legal in this phase in this order, it will ignore any moves that are legal in all phases that may have come in between.
 This means that if you have a move like ShuffleDiscardToDraw that triggers in any phase if the discard pile runs out, it won't mess up your move progression matching.

 #### StartPhase move

-In the blackjack example, there are two moves that are normal move configs, and three lines that are function calls instead.
-These are MoveTypes that are so common that you don't even need to implement a concrete move type, but can just call the method to get a bespoke MoveTypeConfig to install.
-One is StartRoundRobin, which we'll cover in just a bit.

-The other is `NewStartPhaseConfig`.
-This will return a move that when it's its turn in the progression will set the CurrentPhase of the game to the second argument.
-It does this by checking if your gameState has a SetCurrentPhase method and calling that if it does.
-(If your gameState doesn't, that's something that manager.SetUp() will recognize and report as an error).

-These moves don't need you to override their Legal or Apply method at all, because they rely purely on the phase and ordering semantics in `moves.Base`.
+The last move in that section is of type `moves.StartPhase`.
+It needs to be configured with a `moves.WithPhaseToStart`.
+Often you don't need to override its Legal or Apply at all (the Legal it inherits from Base is sufficient), and can just use the naked `moves.StartPhase` struct itself without embedding it in your own struct.

 It is common for the last move of an ordered round to have a move that advances to the next phase.